Deploy and Roll Out PTC

 What to Monitor at Each Phase

-• Lock file behavior is acceptable (see Lock file considerations (npm) — minor URL differences are expected and not a blocking issue)
+npm auditand other POST-based commands continue to work normally- Lock file behavior is acceptable (see Lock File Considerations for npm.
+Minor URL differences are expected and not a blocking issue.)

 If your JFrog Artifactory instance is a SaaS (cloud-hosted) subscription, be aware that deploying PTC will affect your consumption metrics.